Kostis Maraveyas: Biography

-In 2010 Maraveyas performed during the opening night of Prix Europa organized by RBB in the Großen Sendesaal of RBB in Berlin, the biggest annual European trimedial festival and competition.
-The concert was broadcast live in most European countries (ZDF, Arte, Radio France, France Télévisions, MTV, NTR, NRK, ERT, RTÉ, ORF, RBB, Radio Russia etc.).
+In 2010 Maraveyas performed during the opening night of Prix Europa organized by RBB in the Großen Sendesaal of RBB in Berlin, an annual European trimedial festival and competition.
 The song "Rue Madame" was premiered during that concert and a competition was launched for the video shoot, in collaboration with Dailymotion.
 It was the first worldwide director competition by a Greek artist.

-His digital single "Fila Me Akoma" featuring Panos Mouzourakis, the Greek cover version of Lorenzo Jovanotti's "Baciami Ancora", has won 2 MAD Video Music Awards for Best Alternative Video and Best Duet (MAD TV is Greece's No. 1 rated music network), as well as nominated for Best Greek Act at the 2011 MTV Europe Music Awards.
+His digital single "Fila Me Akoma" featuring Panos Mouzourakis, the Greek cover version of Lorenzo Jovanotti's "Baciami Ancora", has won 2 MAD Video Music Awards for Best Alternative Video and Best Duet, as well as nominated for Best Greek Act at the 2011 MTV Europe Music Awards.